Lespremeto/leoatchina-vim/README.markdown

 ```bash
   click delete.cmd with admin rights
 ```

 # How it works
 After the installation, a `.vimrc`symbol link in the `~` folder (for neovim, in its config file, such as `~/.config/nvim/init.vim` for Linux ) which links to the `.vimrc` file in the `leoatchina-vim` folder.

-The `.vimrc`/`init.vim` sources `~/.vimrc.plug` for plugins, and `~/.vimrc.plug` sources `~/.vimrc.local` when the file exists, the `local` file contains some features for vim and `:PlugInstall` will change according to it.
+The `.vimrc` or `init.vim` sources `~/.vimrc.plug` for plugins installation, and `~/.vimrc.plug` sources `~/.vimrc.local` when the file exists, the `local` file contains an import variable called `g:plug_groups` for the features for vim, and you do `:PlugClean`, `:PlugInstall`, the plugsin will change.

 Here is a trick that I set diffent `PLUG_PATH` for `vim/gvim/neovim` , `~/.vim/plug` for `vim` , `~/.gvim/plug` for `gvim`, `~/.nvim/plug` for `neovim`.

+`.vimrc.local` will be copied to `~`, it contains an important variable `g:plug_groups` which is the features of the config, if you want add/del some features, change it.The default contents of `.vimrc.local` is
+> let g:plug_groups=['smartcomplete', 'python', 'php', 'javascript', 'html']

 And also `~/.gvimrc.local` for `gvim`, `~/.nvimrc.local` for `nvim`, it former two not exist, `.vimrc.local` works if exists

-* `.vimrc` main configuration file.
-Settings of shortcuts, settings, themes, fuctions.
-* `.vimrc.plug` plugins install file.
-* `.vimrc.clean` it is an bash file which is set to delete .vimswap & .vimviews folders.
+`.vimrc.clean` it is an bash file which is set to delete .vimswap & .vimviews folders.
+Also be linked as `~/.vimrc.clean`
-* `.vimrc.local` basic features, will be copied to %HOME%, it contains an important variable `g:plug_groups` which is the features of the config, if you want add/del some features, change it.

-The default contents of `.vimrc.local` is `let g:plug_groups=['smartcomplete', 'python', 'php', 'javascript', 'html']`

 # Main changes from spf13
-- use `vim-plug` instead of `vundle`, more quick and more smart
+* use `vim-plug` instead of `vundle`, more quick and more smart
-- simplify, delete `fork`,`before` files , which are redundent for most users
+* simplify, delete `fork`,`before` files , which are redundent for most users
-- delete lots of variables for feature settings
+* delete lots of variables for feature settings
-- just have mentioned before, the link is from the cloned folder
+* just have mentioned before, the link is from the cloned folder
-- not support **XP**
+* not support **XP**

 # Some features
 * no backup file